Foxy/foxy-cloudflare-addtocart-signing/README.md

 | `CF_ACCOUNT_ID`    | This is your Cloudflare Id.
 To get your ID, click the "Menu" next to Cloudflare's logo and, under "Products", click Workers.
 Your Client ID will be on the right sidebar.
 [How to get my Cloudflare Id](https://developers.cloudflare.com/workers/learning/getting-started#6a-obtaining-your-account-id-and-zone-id)                           |
 | `CF_API_TOKEN`     | This is your API token.
 Click the "API Tokens" tab.
 Select an appropriate token or create a new one.
 If you'll use an existing, on the rightmost menu choose "Roll" and copy the token.
 [How to get my Cloudflare API token](https://developers.cloudflare.com/workers/learning/getting-started#option-1-obtaining-your-api-token-recommended) |
 | `FX_CLIENT_SECRET` | This is your Foxy client secret.
 This is used to authenticate to your store to get access tokens.                                                                                                                                                                                                                                              |

+If you didn't fork the repository you can use `wrangler secret` to configure your `FX_CLIENT_SECRET`.

 ### Deploy to Cloudflare Workers